Croatian–Bulgarian wars

-The Croatian–Bulgarian Wars were a series of conflicts that erupted three times during the 9th and 10th centuries between the medieval states of Bulgaria and Croatia.
-During these wars, the Croatian state was a vassal state or formed alliances with Eastern Francia and Byzantium against the Bulgarian Empire.
+The Croatian–Bulgarian Wars were a series of conflicts that erupted three times during the 9th and 10th centuries between the medieval realms of Croatia and Bulgaria.
+During these wars, Croatia formed alliances with East Francia and Byzantium against the Bulgarian Empire.

-First battle
+First war

 During the middle of the 9th century, Bulgaria was the dominant power in the central, eastern, and northern Balkans.
 In 854, the Bulgarian ruler Boris I forged an official alliance with the Moravian prince Rastislav against Louis the German of East Francia.
 Duke Trpimir of Croatia was a faithful Frankish vassal and was wary of Bulgaria's ongoing expansion when it reached Croatian borders after the wars against Serbia.
 Bulgaria is said to have invaded Croatia in approximately 854, but there is also a possibility that King Louis gave some compensation to Trpimir to attack Bulgaria.
 During the war of 854, there was only one great battle on the territory of present-day northeastern Bosnia, and neither side emerged victorious.
 Soon afterward, peace negotiations began between Boris of Bulgaria and Trpimir of Croatia, resulting in gifts exchanged and the establishment of peace, with the border between the Croatian Duchy and Bulgaria stabilized at the river of Drina (between modern-day Bosnia and Herzegovina and Republic of Serbia).